Helpful Information

 Am I Ready For Hearing Aids?

 Your hearing test can be an objective way to determine need.
 Typically, we do not hear all pitches with the same level of loudness.
 Due to the rising and sloping nature of hearing thresholds based on different pitches, your hearing loss may be deceptive because you can hear some voices and sounds better than others.
 For example, you might be able to hear men’s voices better than women’s/children’s voices.
 Even a mild hearing loss can affect your daily communication and be bothersome enough to seek help with hearing aids.
-Getting a hearing test is the first step to get help and At Concierge Audiology Las Vegas, we also administer a speech in noise test (QuickSIN) which can validate hearing difficulty in situations with background noise.
+Getting a hearing test is the first step to get help and trying a set of hearing aids can help you realize what you’ve been missing.

 While you might be in an initial state of denial over a recent diagnosis, it is our job to make recommendations to ensure you can hear your best with the intention of minimizing a long term negative impact of hearing loss.